keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   The communication speed is 9600 baud.

   The intergas has a 4 pin plug with: Vcc, ground, Tx and Rx.
-  The intergas is connected through an optocoupler to the esp8266 (2x 4n25).

 * Dependencies
   - MQTT: PubSubClient for communication with MQTT broker
   - Timezone, Timelib: for time calculations
   - SoftwareSerial: for serial communications (so the intergas serial communication does not interfere with firmware loading and info/debug messages)
-  - WifiUdp: for communcation for UDP
+  - WifiUdp: for communcation for UDP (needed for UTP)

 * Openhab: I have connected the esp8266 through MQTT to openhab.
 Openhab can display the data, save it and create nice graphs.
+The item definitions are included.
+The rules are required for translating the status bytes to (bit) values.

 * Time: the time is synchronised with an NTP server (server name can be configured in config.h).
 A timer runs how long the program has been running, so you can see if it was restarted unexpectedly.